JACart2/docker_files/README.md

 # Development

 `bash ./dev-run.sh` will create the containers but override the entry commands so they don't start anything.
 You should run this before using any of the options below.

+## Basic structure
+Any ROS packages that you want to actively work on should be put in dev_ws.
+Any ROS packages that are not under development (ie, dependencies) are stored in the backend docker image in the dependency_ws folder.
+Packages in the dev_ws folder will be build by the backend entry script whenever the container runs.

 ## VSCode